wso2/docs-is/en/docs/deploy/get-started/install.md

 !!!
 Note

-    The above recommendations can change based on the expected concurrency & performance.
+    The below recommendations can change based on the expected concurrency & performance.

 <table>
 <tbody>